progpjs/progpjs/README.md

 the technical stuffs for you.
 You write a simple Go function, say under what name it must be exposed to javascript and it's all!

-Benchmarks show that his is way faster than Node.js and on par with BunJS and DenoJS.
+Benchmarks show that it's way faster than Node.js and on par with BunJS and DenoJS.
 But what is great with ProgpJS isn't only his speed, but his capacity to easily mix Go code, C++ code and Javascript code, while been very simple to use.
 With ProgpJS there isn't technical complexity, nothing, ProgpJS takes in charge all the difficulties for you!